Home

 • they may tip the balance between being an experimenter and becoming an addict

-• they provide a positive social context in which smoking can occur, serving to reinforce smoking as well as encourage new smokers
+• they provide a positive social context in which smoking can occur, serving to reinforce smoking as well as encourage uptake

-• co-sponsorship of events by other youth-oriented brands (such as sports drinks) normalises smoking behaviour
+• co-sponsorship of events by other brands oriented toward young people (such as sports drinks) normalises smoking behaviour

 • they actively encourage participants (by offering incentives) to spread the word about the events and bring along more people, thereby extending the industry’s reach.